artalar/reatom/docs/src/pages/packages/async.md

 description: Reatom for async
 ---

-This package is helping you to manage async requests by adding additional meta information, like `pendingAtom` with count pending caused promises and action hooks `onFulfill`, `onReject`, `onSettle`.
+This package is helping you to manage async requests by adding additional meta information, like `pendingAtom` with count current in pending caused promises and action hooks `onFulfill`, `onReject`, `onSettle`.
+The basic fabric adds minimum features, but you could increase it by adding additional operators, see below.

 > included in [@reatom/framework](/packages/framework)